Learn to Hunt

 Contact Information by County

 The Banded Killifish has been collected from several natural lakes in the Okoboji region of the Little Sioux River drainage (Dickinson County) and has been documented from the Missouri River.
 It is not common anywhere in its range in Iowa.
-Its preferred habitat is natural lakes with lots of aquatic vegetation.

 Aquatic and terrestrial insects, planktonic crustacea, plant seeds, and fine algae material.

 State Records are not documented for non-game species.

-The Banded Killifish usually schoos in groups of few to many, cruising just below the surface of weedy lakes.
-Its preferred habitat is the shallow waters of glacial lakes and ponds that have lots of aquatic vegetation.
+The Banded Killifish usually schools in groups of few to many, cruising just below the surface of weedy lakes.
+Its preferred habitat is the shallow waters of glacial lakes and ponds with lots of aquatic vegetation.
 Over much of its range, the Banded Killifish also lives in quiet backwaters at the mouth of streams and vegetated pools or sections of slow current in medium- to large-sized streams.
 It avoids the swift cold water of trout streams.

 Recent stream sampling has not resulted in the discovery of any individual Banded Killifish, however, this species is more common in lakes and wetlands than streams.
 Complete stream sampling information is available from Iowa DNR's biological monitoring and assessment program.